Painting a graph with competing random walks: Proof of Theorem and Corollary Proof of Theorem 1.1 and Corollary 1.4

 A matching upper bound, up to a multiplicative factor, is also not difficult to see.

-Our lower bound for $F_{n,c}$ depends on $c$ by a multiplicative factor of $1/c$ while the second term in \eqref{eqn::variance} decays exponentially in $c$.
-Thus by taking $c \geq 2$ large enough we see that $F_{n,c}$ is still dominant for $d = 3$. \end{proof}
+Our lower bound for $F_{n,c}$ depends on $c$ by a multiplicative factor of $1/c$ while the second term in (\ref{eqnvariance}) decays exponentially in $c$.
+Thus by taking $c \geq2$ large enough, we see that $F_{n,c}$ is still dominant for $d = 3$. \end{pf*}